pfraces-graveyard/clide/README.md

 # Motivation

-I've found myself integrating [optimist][1], [rc][2] and [prompt][3] in my CLI scripts to define its needed properties and several ways to obtaining them
+I used to integrate [optimist][1], [rc][2] and [prompt][3] in my CLI scripts to define its required properties and several ways to get their values

-*  defaults from configuration files
+1. defaults from configuration files
-*  override defaults with command line params
+2. override defaults with command line params
-*  fallback to prompts
+3. fallback to prompts

 I find this pattern so useful for quick start with your CLI minimals, so let's write the glue between them for improved laziness